GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/2_AutomaticVariantC.md

     **Output** - `ref_genome  trimmed_reads`

-Now we are ready to start building the script.
+!!! terminal-2 "Now we are ready to start building the script."

-!!! terminal "script"

     ```bash
     nano variant_calling.sh